crocuspaperi/crocuspaperi/README.md

 weight = 2
 +++

-Greeting cards, notebooks, calendars and other stationary items.
+Greeting cards, notebooks, calendars and other stationery items.
 ```

 * **date** is a date when category was created (**NOT USED** but better to keep it)